 In 2013, he created three Prudential films for Droga5 that were part of a Titanium Lion winning campaign.
 A documentary series for Budweiser entitled Rise As One (Vice) returned him to the documentary sporting world and saw him shooting in seven countries including Brazil, China and Palestine in the lead up to the 2014 FIFA World Cup.

-More recently, Beug directed a short documentary called Hangar B, which follows a group of octogenarians who restore old aircraft in a forgotten hangar of the Floyd Bennett Airfield in Brooklyn.
+In 2014, Beug directed a short documentary called Hangar B, which follows a group of octogenarians who restore old aircraft in a forgotten hangar of the Floyd Bennett Airfield in Brooklyn.
 The film brought him to the White House for AFI DOCs, won ‘Best Documentary Short’ at the Fastnet International Shorts Festival and received a ‘Critic’s Pick’ at the DOC NYC Film Festival.
-2017 will see the completion of his next short documentary, which is about an Irish open-water swimmer.
+More recently, Beug complete another short documentary called The Swimmer, which follows an Irish open-water swimmer.
+It is currently doing the international festival circuit.

 Beug is 6ft 8 but he does not play basketball.
 He can also report that the weather is exactly the same up there.